Innovation at the service of well-being at work

 In any business, it is essential that meetings be held for collaboration purposes.
 From internal project meetings to negotiations with clients, the organisation and layout of your office spaces, as well as the organisation procedures you adopt, will be constantly judged by your colleagues and visitors alike.

-Numerous workspace layout policies in recent years have set about making these spaces more comfortable for staff who use them daily, with a view to creating a virtuous relationship between comfort and performance.
-However, the organisation and management of these spaces are too often given the least priority.
-However, using a specialised software solution will solve a large number of the problems that come with using them, whatever size of the facility or the number of users.
+In recent years, many workspace design policies have been aimed at providing greater comfort for the employees who use these rooms on a daily basis, with a view to creating a virtuous relationship between comfort and performance.
+However, the organization and management of these spaces are too often relegated to the status of a "bonus".
+And yet, the use of a specialized software solution will solve many of the problems associated with running these spaces, regardless of the size of the park or the volume of users.

 Such an application will allow you, for instance, to prevent potential tension between staff during overlaps, or “ghost meetings” (when rooms are booked but unoccupied).
 Finally, touch-sensitive booking tablets are also a major asset in terms of improving flexibility and optimising your business.
 These provide excellent visibility on the status of a room from the corridor while bringing a decidedly modern touch to your building.